Monongahela InclineCurrently Closed

 The Duquesne Incline and Monongahela Incline are both hidden treasures of the city.
 A trip to Pittsburgh isn’t complete without having enjoyed the beautiful view from atop both the inclines.

-Monongahela Incline Information
+Monongahela Incline Travel Tips

 - Try bringing exact change, as the Incline is often busy and the exact tender is much appreciated by the staff.